ISISComputingGroup/EPICS-VISA/README.md

     include $(TOP)/visa_lib.mak

-To link against the system VISA library (this is only strictly needed for static builds)
+To link against the system NI VISA library (this is only strictly needed if EPICS is being built statically i.e. STATIC_BUILD=YES in e.g. CONFIG_SITE).
+See VISAdrvTestApp/src/build.mak for an example.

 Then to configure the driver in the IOC at boot time (see iocsBoot/iocVISAdrvtest/st.cmd) use a command like: